 (3) Notice required to be given under subregulation (1) shall be in writing setting out such particulars as appear to the authority to be relevant, and the authority shall supply such further information as the Minister may request in relation thereto.

-[Regulation 4 amended in Gazette 23 Nov 2010 p.
+[Regulation 4 amended: Gazette 23 Nov 2010 p.
 5865.]

 Part III — Management programmes

-5. Representations
+5. Representations, method of making

 (1) Where notice is published in accordance with section 35(4) of the Act, of proposals to establish a management programme the for the first time in relation to an area, a person who desires to make a representation regarding the proposals shall do so in writing, signed by him and submitted together with any material in support of his representation, to the Minister within 40 days after that publication of the notice or before the expiry of such longer time as the Minister may direct.